What Is Reliability Centered Maintenance?

 The value of an individual Reliability Centered Maintenance (RCM) study will vary for each analysis, based on current equipment reliability, amount of change from the current proactive maintenance program, and market conditions.
 Typically, the value of an RCM study can be calculated over time based on increased availability, increased throughput, and/or reduced maintenance expenditures.

-An RCM study and implementation of the recommended tasks from the study will yield the following benefits:
+Implementation of the recommended tasks from the RCM study will yield the following benefits:

 What is the Benefit of a Pinnacle-Facilitated Reliability Centered Maintenance Study?

-Primarily, the Pinnacle Reliability Centered Maintenance (RCM) methodology is designed to minimize the impact on customer resources.
+Primarily, the Pinnacle RCM methodology is designed to minimize the impact on customer resources.
 Several companies have had a poor experience with RCM implementation due to excessive time requirements to complete the analysis of a few major pieces of equipment.
 Our technique allows for the analysis of an entire unit in a similar amount of time.
 All maintainable equipment is included in the scope of our studies.
 This includes fixed equipment, rotating equipment, electrical equipment, instrumentation, and actuated valves.
 Detailed inspection recommendations for fixed equipment and piping are deferred to a specialized Mechanical Integrity (MI) or Risk-Based Inspection (RBI) analysis.
-The analysis focuses on process equipment, but non-process equipment (HVAC, safety equipment, firefighting equipment, material handling equipment, lighting) can also be included for a comprehensive proactive maintenance program.
+The analysis typically focuses on process equipment, but non-process equipment (HVAC, safety equipment, firefighting equipment, material handling equipment, material handling equipment, lighting) is often included in a comprehensive, proactive maintenance program.

 What Does the Future of Reliability Look Like?